 Address the growth needs of employee by assessing the areas of improvement.
 Conduct trainings, offer development in areas of his interest and offer him rotations.
 Make every effort to inculcate enrichment in his job.
 This makes work not only exciting for him, but he will savor every moment staying with your organization.

 5) Set SMART goals

-6) Fringe benefits stand alone
+6) Fringe benefits stand-alone

-Even though fringe benefits are a part of total compensation plan, their significance makes them stand separately.
+Even though fringe benefits are a part of the total compensation plan, their significance makes them stand separately.
 These benefits may range from a thriving work environment to a satisfied personal life.
 Offering numerous workplace, medical, family, conveyance, bills or entertainment benefits give your employee the freedom from worries, so he concentrates more on his job.